 When it comes to protecting you in the event of an accident or a fall, there are two qualities that matter.
 One is the abrasion resistance and build quality of the clothing you’re wearing.
 You want something that will offer some resistance to sliding down the road and won’t begin to fail and come apart if you suffer a low-side, where the bike slides out from under you.

 Impact-protecting armour is assessed with a CE rating, either Level-1 or Level-2.
 Level-1 is the minimum for motorcycle clothing while Level-2 offers better protection.
-There are also different forms of armour, including traditional foam-like pads, D3O which is pliable until struck with a high-impact force when it becomes firmer and new technology like D3O’s Ghost armour, which is very thin for comfort but offers Level-1 protection.
+There are also different forms of motorcycle armour protection, including traditional foam-like pads, D3O which is pliable until struck with a high-impact force when it becomes firmer and new technology like D3O’s Ghost armour, which is very thin for comfort but offers Level-1 protection.

 Things To Consider